KYA12/SimpleETLProject/README.md

       duplicates.csv        (generated output - ignored by git) .gitignore
   README.md
+---

-✔ How the project satisfies the task requirements
+## ✔ How the project satisfies each task requirement

 1. Importing CSV data into MS SQL with selected columns

 Only the required columns are processed: